PhoenixTales/wiki.gothicarchive.org/orcs.md

   - `Krush Agash` = `OrcWaraxe`
   - `Krash Morra` = `Crossbow_KrashMorra`
   - `Krush Irmak` = `Irmak_2H_Halberd`

+## Shamans
+- `sons of spirit`
+- use fire magic
+  - `he may listen to you before turning you into a living torch!`

 ## Types of orcs found in game
 - boss (only one exists, with ID `Boss` and name `Orc Boss`)